CCDG/Pipeline-Standardization/PipelineStandard.md

     * Modification of other flags after alignment will not be performed.

 ##Duplicate marking
 Different centers can use different tools, as long as the same number of reads are marked duplicate and results are functionally equivalent.
-During the pipeline synchronization exercise we evaluated four tools: Picard MarkDuplicates, bamUtil, Samblaster, and Sambamba.
+During the pipeline synchronization exercise we evaluated four tools: Picard MarkDuplicates, bamUtil, samblaster, and sambamba.
 After the exercise, centers are using Picard and bamUtil.

 Standard:
 * Match Picard’s current definition of duplicates for primary alignments where both reads of a pair align to the reference genome.
-Both Samblaster and bamUtil already attempt to match Picard for this class of alignments.
+Both samblaster and bamUtil already attempt to match Picard for this class of alignments.
 * If a primary alignment is marked as duplicate, then all supplementary alignments for that same read should also be marked as duplicates.
 Both Picard and bamUtil have modified to exhibit this behavior.
 For Picard, you must use >= version 2.4.1 and run on a queryname sorted input file.
 BamUtil must be version >=TODO.
 Samblaster supports this behavior, but Sambamba does not.
 * Orphan alignments (where the mate paired read is unmapped) will be marked as duplicates if there’s another read with the same alignment (mated, or orphaned)
 * The unmapped mate of duplicate orphan reads is required to also be marked as a duplicate.
 * It is not a requirement for duplicate marking software to choose the best pair based on base quality sum, but results must be functionally equivalent.
-In practice we have moved away from using Samblaster for this reason.
+In practice we have moved away from using samblaster for this reason.
 * If a primary alignment is marked as duplicate, then all secondary alignments for that read should also be marked as duplicates.
 However, given that no secondary alignments will exist using our proposed alignment strategy, it is optional for software to implement.
 * There was a discussion about whether duplicate marking should be deterministic.
 We did not reach a decision on this.
 * We have discussed the preferred behavior for marking duplicates in datasets with multiple sequencing libraries and have decided that this is a minor concern given that very few samples should have multiple libraries.
 Currently MarkDuplicates supports multiple libraries with the caveat that the term “Library” isn’t exactly defined (consider a technical replicate that starts somewhere in the middle of the LC process, how early must it be to be called a different library?)